 SaltyCo uses the hardiest and most adaptable parts of nature to build materials in a changing environment whilst actively healing it.
 Their flagship product is a plant-based fibre fill for apparel and other applications, made from salt-tolerant freshwater-free plants.
 Salt marshes are some of the most planet-healing spaces in the world, and farming salt-tolerant plants in these environments provides optimum sustainability, while reducing reliance on heavily freshwater-reliant plants such as cotton.

-Julian’s other projects include Ventnor Brickworks, creating a construction material from macro algal blooms which are a phenomenon of climate change.
+Julian’s other projects include Ventnor Brickworks, creating a construction material from macro algal blooms.
 He devised a modular, mobile brick manufacturing centre using small amounts of renewable energy and local materials to turn a waste stream of kelp into low-carbon, recyclable bricks.
-Another of his projects Aerium is a new aircraft environment inspired by nature and harnessing photosynthesis to work as a natural and sustainable way of generating energy and cleaning the air.
+Another of his projects, Aerium, is a new aircraft environment inspired by nature and harnessing photosynthesis to work as a natural and sustainable way of generating energy and cleaning the air.